 Laos has international airports located in Vientiane and Luang Prabang.
 The international airlines operating flights in Laos are Laos Airlines, Thai Airways, Vietnam Airlines, Air Asia, and Bangkok Airlines.
 People in Bangkok, Kuala Lumpur, Thailand, and Siem Reap can use a selection of the airlines to arrive at Laos’ international airports.
 Nong Khai-Thailand and Bangkok are connected to some towns in Laos by train transport.
 However, passengers reaching the railway station in Laos have to board public transport buses to arrive at the city center because the station is in an unoccupied area.

-Laos accommodation list consist of hotels, guesthouses and the Champasak Palace in Pakse.
+Laos accommodation list consists of hotels, guesthouses, and the Champasak Palace in Pakse.
 The hotels are fancy and they have a wide range of price charges to enable all tourists to effectively budget for their night stay in Laos.
 Laos’s cuisine is spicy and topped with lots of veggies, sometimes served with raw vegetables.
 Rice is common in many local dishes offered in the fancy restaurants and luxurious hotels in Laos’ towns and Vientiane city.
-Laos’s cuisine is similar to Thai’s cuisine due to the food arrangement and the way they apply spices to the food.
+Laos’s cuisine is similar to Thai cuisine due to the food arrangement and the way they apply spices to the food.

 The tourism has a long list of attractions for tourists to visit, explore, enjoy, and discover in Laos.
 Tour guides are available to show you around the sites.
 Fun activities include a two-day trek known as the Ban Nalan Trail, at the northern side of Laos, cruising along the Mekong River, rock climbing, kayaking along the Mekong River, treating yourself to a herbal sauna, and sight-seeing various unique features and historic treasures of the country.